A Tour of Historic RCA Studio B

 Yet another hotel breakfast included in the room rate starts off the day.
 Again it’s not too bad.
-Afterwards I take the hotel shuttle to the Country Music Hall of Fame where I pick up the tour bus to Studio B for a 10.30 am tour.
+Afterwards I take the hotel shuttle to the Country Music Hall of Fame in downtown Nashville.
+It’s here that I pick up the tour bus to Studio B for a 10.30 am tour.
 At the allotted hour we’re taken a mile or two down the road to Music Row and the Studio.

 Studio B leaflet

 RCA Studio B

 The tour guide is good, explaining the history and other aspects of Studio B. Of course almost everyone is on the tour because this is where Elvis Presley recorded almost all of his biggest hits.
 The fact that loads of other music stars recorded hits there is not overlooked however, which is good, but Elvis is the focus.

 It’s great to see inside and to hear some stories, because it is a historic place in popular music.
 I enjoyed the tour and it’s worthwhile doing.
 The ticket also gives entry to the Country HoF, where the bus takes us back to.
 But given I don’t much like country music, I’d decided to leave doing this until the end of the day and do it if I have time.

 Next port of call is an Old Town Trolley Tour of the city.
 I get on the bus at Stop 2 by the Country HoF but can’t buy a ticket onboard.
 The driver says he’ll take me to Stop 4, where I can get off and there’s a ticket booth just up the street.
 Once at the booth I am however taken aback at the $38 cost.
 This seems excessive to me.
 Stop 4 is right outside the Ryman Auditorium, which I’d researched before as a place to visit.
 So I’m ‘parking’ the bus tour until after this visit.